tricknotes/nothub.org/index.md

 > -Notification Client for GitHub-

+## What is NotHub?

-NotHub is a Chrome Extension for [GitHub](https://github.com) notification.
+*NotHub* is a Chrome Extension for [GitHub](https://github.com) notification.

-Features:

-- Your own following list independent from GitHub account
-- Real time notification
+Have you ever had a problem that you no longer watch GitHub timeline cause of too many following users and watching repositories?
+If so, how about to try NotHub?

+NotHub provides you to notify *only events* that you are *just interested*.
+Furthermore, you can take notifications in *realtime*.

+You can have a list different from GitHub.
+NotHub helps you to enjoy social coding more comfortably!

 ## Installation